-KBN posted a profit of NOK517 million in Q3 2020, compared with NOK373 million in Q3 2019.
-The main reason for this increase was unrealised gains on financial instruments and loans measured at fair value, totaling NOK317 million in Q3 2020.
-The profit for the first nine months of 2020 was NOK 902 million compared to NOK 860 million for the first nine months of 2019.
-The increase was due to unrealised gains of NOK176 million in 2020, compared with an unrealised loss of NOK30 million in the same period in 2019.
+KBN posted a profit of NOK516 million for the first half of 2021, compared with profit of NOK385 million in the first half of 2020.
+The main reason for this increase was unrealised gains on financial instruments and loans measured at fair value, totaling NOK109 million in 2021 compared to loss of NOK141 million in 2020.

-Despite fluctuations in the fair value of financial instruments, we consider KBN's profitability stable and predictable because the institution is a market leader and the composition of its RLG customer base is likely to remain stable.
+Despite fluctuations in the fair value of financial instruments, we consider KBN's underlying profitability stable and predictable because the institution is a market leader and the composition of its RLG customer base is likely to remain stable.
 Moreover, KBN's customers are low risk for the reasons explained in the above section.
 These drivers are reflected in our ba3 Profitability score.